 The trail cameras are built into weatherproof cases and so can be deployed outside and will be safe from the elements.
 The casings have the camouflage effect and so are not easy to spot in any woodland or parkland location.
 They are pretty small too so, if deployed well, will avoid being spotted and stolen.

-Built in infrared means that these fly tipping cameras will record video and take images at night time too.
+Built in covert, no glow, infrared means that these fly tipping cameras will record video and take images at night time too.

-The standard trail cameras can be used as “record & check later” fly tipping cameras but there are also cellular trail camera versions that can be set to send an image to your email address when triggered if instant notification is required.
+The standard trail cameras can be used as “record & check later” fly tipping cameras but there are also cellular trail camera versions that can be set to send an image to your email address or to an app on your mobile phone when triggered, ideal if instant notification is required.

 Update – January 2019 – we now have trail cameras with encryption!